51st-Vfw/MissionEditing-Index/documentation/me_workflow.md

 repository on GitHub or as a separate
 [`.zip` package](TODO_LINK).

-> If you are working from GitHub, you will want to make a copy of `VFW51_Core_Mission` outside
+> If you are working from GitHub, you must make a copy of the `VFW51_Core_Mission` directory
-> of the repository, since you don't want to change the template in the repository.
+> outside of the repository since you don't want to change the template in the repository.

-The copy of the `VFW51_Core_Mission` directory should be moved to where ever you want to store your missions and renamed to the mission name.
+The copy of the `VFW51_Core_Mission` directory should be moved to where ever you want to store your missions and then renamed to match the mission name.
 The path to this directory should include only alphanumeric, "-" and "_" characters as discussed earlier.
-For example, assuming the new mission is to be called `Breaking_Bad` and the directory where you store missions is `C:\Users\Raven\DCS_Missions\` you would do something like this,
+For example, assuming you want to name the new mission `Breaking_Bad` and the directory where you store missions is `C:\Users\Raven\DCS_Missions\` you would use something like this,

 ```
 C:\Users\Raven\DCS_Missions\> move VFW51_Core_Mission Breaking_Bad